Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Pseudo-Boolean and Constraint Satisfaction Formulations

 \subsection{Old Pseudo-Boolean Formulation (UDPB)}

 The main decision variables in the old formulation are $x_{s, u}$, $s \in S$, $u \in U$, where user $u$ is assigned to step $s$ if and only if $x_{s, u} = 1$.
 Because $x_{s, u}$ directly assigns a step to a particular user, we call this formulation \emph{User Driven PB} (UDPB).
 We also introduce auxiliary variables $y_{c, u}$ and $z_{c, u}$ for at-least and at-most constraints $c$, respectively.
-Variables $y_{c, u}$ and $z_{c, u}$ are used to bound the number of distinct users assigned to the constraints' scopes (recall, see Section~\ref{sec:constraints-pruning}, that our test instances include not-equals, at-least and at-most constraints).
+Variables $y_{c, u}$ and $z_{c, u}$ are used to bound the number of distinct users assigned to the constraints' scopes.

 The old formulation is presented below in~(\ref{eq:old-one-user})--(\ref{eq:old-define-x}).
 We use notation $A^{-1}(s) = \{ u \in U :\; s \in A(u) \}$ for the set of users authorised for step $s \in S$.